Last Updated on

 Salt Water Pools

 After going over chlorine pools now we can understand the benefits that salt water pools represent.
 Contrary to popular belief, salt water pools actually contain chlorine, but don’t require any direct chlorine added to it.
-Instead, they often use a best salt water chlorinator to convert salt into chlorine.
+Instead, they often use the best salt water chlorinator owners can afford to convert salt into chlorine.

 Instead, salt water pools systems take in the salt water and produce small amounts of chlorine that are added to the water.
 Although salt water pools also have chlorine in them it is a lot less than chlorine pools.